-This brand new spot on the corner of Bree and Mechau Street is bright, breezy and filled with books to page through if you’re dining solo.
+This spot on the corner of Bree and Mechau Street is bright, breezy and filled with books to page through if you’re dining solo.
 Pick up a coffee, salad or wrap, and find a spot in a sunbeam.

-No. 15: True Italic Italian Art Cafe
+No. 15: True Italic Italian Art Cafe ?

-No. 17: Orinoco
+No. 17: La Tête ?

 No. 22: The General Store